Florida’s Accident Report Privilege

 If this privilege seems broad, it is intended to.
 However, it is only intended to cover statements by those required to interact with law enforcement.
 The privilege does not apply to witnesses or other persons who volunteer information to an investigating officer.
 It also may not extend to cover the results of blood alcohol, breath or urine tests.

 This privilege only covers those statements made to law enforcement.
-If the at-fault driver tells you they are at fault, or you overhear them admitting fault to another witness or victim, the Accident Privilege may not apply in that scenario.
+If the at-fault driver tells you they are at fault, or you overhear them admitting fault to another witness or victim, the Accident Privilege may not apply.

 What Should You Do?

-If you have been injured in a motor vehicle crash or as a pedestrian, be aware that the statements made by the at-fault driver to the investigating officer may be privileged.
+If you have been injured in a car accident or as a pedestrian, be aware that the statements made by the at-fault driver to the investigating officer may be privileged.
 This includes admissions of fault for causing the crash.
-If they are privileged, they cannot be used later in court.
+If they are privileged, they cannot be used later in trial.

 If there are eyewitnesses to the accident, obtain their name and contact information.
 Find out what they saw and whether they have spoken with the other driver.
 If so, find out what the other driver told them about the how the accident occurred.